The run down

 A little deeper

-I am about as “from Amarillo” as one could be: I was born here, attended six different schools around the city, found a solid and diverse group of friends (bullshit blockers, as Kat might say), lived on both sides of the tracks, and developed a vocabulary that my wife (from Kansas) had trouble deciphering at first.
-I’ve seen the ugly: fights…so many fights, a drive-by shooting, racist protests, tunnel-vision voting and proselytizing.
+I am about as “from Amarillo” as one could be: I was born here, attended six different schools around the city, found a solid and diverse group of friends (bullshit blockers, one might say), lived on both sides of the tracks, and developed a vocabulary that my wife (from Kansas) had trouble deciphering at first.
+I’ve seen the ugly: fights, racist protests, tunnel-vision politicking and proselytizing.
 I’ve seen the beautiful: a community of real, candid people if you open yourself up, and the fact that, if your car breaks down, you’re gonna have 10 strangers helping you before you can reach your cell phone.

 I’m hopeful that my experiences – being raised here, going to college, and then experiencing the cultural shock of “is this how it’s always been?” upon coming home – have afforded some perspective that can influence some positive change.

-As of this writing, there are two things that are of primary concern to me:
+As of this writing, there are two things that are of primary concern to me locally:

 - Design (its quality, its perceived value, how it’s conducted, the level of respect for design employees) is bad.
 Not all bad; I’ve met some talented, well-trained people.
 But as a whole, it is not good and I want to play a key role in changing that.